One – one thousand,

 So how do you write an exceptional, attention-grabbing essay that meets the criteria above?
 You do it by turning this stranger into a friendly acquaintance!
 That should be the focus of your essay.
 You should be writing your personal statement as if you were speaking to a stranger whom you’re hoping will get to know you better.

 Bring a grin, a smile, or a hint of a tear to his or her face.
 This should be your objective when writing your college essay or writing your personal statement.
 And the best part is that you can do this without being a natural born writer.
 You just need to do a bit of soul-searching, follow some guidelines and apply good writing techniques and tips you can learn right from this site.

-Eight Important Tips for Writing a College Essay
+Eight Important Tips for Writing an Application Essay

 1. Start Early

 A great time to start working on your college essay is sometime in the summer between your junior and senior year in high school.
 Use your free time to think about topics and test out your essay ideas informally with people you trust.
 Read books and study successful essay examples.

 2. Be Honest, Be Yourself

 Pick a topic you’d like to write about and use it to show the admissions officer who you are.
 Don’t write what you think they want to hear if it’s not really how you feel, because it will not sound sincere.
 Write about something that you care about and show how it has impacted you in some way.
 You are trying to establish an emotional connection with the reader (but without confusing him or her with your buddy or your therapist).